Welcome to our call for artists and scientists on Forests and Climate Change.

 Dear2050 is a series of art & science events and exhibitions organized by Climanosco.
 In this third edition, Dear2050: Entangled Forests, we are partnering with Prof. Grossiord, EPFL, Switzerland, to bring together scientific works and artworks from international calls for artists and scientists, into a convergence of arts & science collaborations, events and exhibitions on the topic of forests and climate change.
 All events and exhibitions will be held locally in Switzerland and online at dear2050.org.
 Dear2050: Entangled Forests is funded by Agora / Swiss National Science Foundation.

-To learn about upcoming Dear2050 exhibitions, or to watch virtual tours or speeches of previous editions, check our dear2050.org site.
+To learn more about upcoming Dear2050 programs, or to watch virtual tours or speeches of previous editions, check our dear2050.org site.

-As we work towards this new exciting Dear2050 exhibition, we particularly appreciate any amount of support by like-hearted minds, whether through a donation to Climanosco or a donation specifically for Dear2050.
+As we work towards this new exciting Dear2050 program, we particularly appreciate any amount of support by like-hearted minds, whether through a donation to Climanosco or a donation specifically for Dear2050.

 More information and contact